Woazim/imaGL/Readme.md

 cmake --install . --config Release
 ```

 This invocation should configure, build then install imaGL.
-It has been tested on Windows 10 with Visual Studio 2019, Linux (Ubuntu 20.04) with gcc 9.3 and mac OSX Catalina (10.15.5) with XCode 11.4.1 (Apple-CLang 11.0.3).
+It has been tested on Windows 10 with Visual Studio 2019 (16.2+), on Linux (Ubuntu 20.04) with gcc 9.3 and clang 10.0.0 and on Mac OSX Catalina (10.15.5) with XCode 11.4.1 (Apple-CLang 11.0.3).

 Optionnaly, you can append `--prefix <dir>` at `cmake --install` command line to choose your installation directory.